We are so pleased to have the MV YWAM PNG back in Papua New Guinea, and we’re excited to resume ship-based outreaches this year.

-Each of our outreaches are up to three weeks in length and you can choose to apply for one, or multiple outreaches in a row.
-Once you have chosen the outreach(es) you want to join, your next step is to complete our simple online application form.
+Complete our simple online application form.
+You can apply for one, or multiple outreaches in a row.
 The application will require you to submit a reference, resume/CV, and for medical and marine professionals, copies of your relevant qualifications (don’t worry, you can submit these details in stages!)
 Your application will then be processed by our registration team at our headquarters in Townsville, Australia.

 Step 2: Prepare to come

 When your application has been successful, our team will guide you through everything you need to know as you prepare to join us.
 This includes guidance for your visa, travel vaccinations, booking flights, what to bring, and other important information to help prepare you for the journey ahead.
 Our team will be available to help answer any questions you have along the way.

 Now the adventure begins!
 You will fly into Papua New Guinea and join the ship at the first port of the outreach (either Port Moresby or another domestic location).
 Once you arrive on board, you will be taken through comprehensive orientation and training.
 This will give you the opportunity to get familiar with living on the ship, getting to know your teammates, learning more about PNG’s culture, and preparing you for your role.
 After the orientation, together we sail to our outreach location.
 Your day to day schedule will depend on the role you have.